JasonSun623/ESA-ROB/src/assignment3/readme.md

 # Tests and Observations

-We chose for YouTube videos instead of screencaps, because the trails weren't very clear.
+We chose for YouTube videos instead of screencaps, because the trails weren't very clearand interaction with Stage removed the trials.

 Clean demo:
 https://www.youtube.com/watch?v=upIzUatskR0

 We can see the robot moving along the path that was given, creating a triangle or a square.

-Now we wanted to make shure that the robot still follows it's path if it's moved by the user, so we moved the robot in the visualizer and we can see the robot moving back to it's path, even if it's outside of the lookahead distance.
+Now we wanted to make sure that the robot still follows it's path if it's moved by the user, so we moved the robot in the visualizer and we can see the robot moving back to it's path, even if it's outside of the lookahead distance.

 Demoing manipulating robot:
 https://www.youtube.com/watch?v=xTyJA5q1sEk